Level/abstract-level/README.md

 An `abstract-level` database is an [`EventEmitter`](https://nodejs.org/api/events.html) and emits the events listed below.

-The `put`, `del` and `batch` events are deprecated in favor of the `write` event and will be removed in a future version of `abstract-level`.
-If one or more `write` event listeners exist or if the [`prewrite`](#hook--dbhooksprewrite) hook is in use, either of which implies opting-in to the `write` event, then the deprecated events will not be emitted.

 #### `opening`

 Emitted when database is opening.
 Receives 0 arguments: